-This warm Roasted Potato Salad is not only great for your next pot luck or cook out, but it’s perfect with rotisserie chicken.
+This warm Roasted Potato Salad is not only great for your next potluck or cook out, but it’s perfect for a simple dinner.
 Not your Mom’s potato salad, but possibly better.

 Potato salad is one of those dishes that most people are particular about.
-I only like my moms, with mustard, mayonnaise, celery seeds, hard boiled eggs, pickle relish and black olives along with the traditional ingredients.
+I only like my moms, with mustard, mayonnaise, celery seeds, hard boiled eggs, pickle relish and black olives along with boiled potatoes.
 But no one can make it quite the same as she does.
 Instead I make roasted potato salad with no mayonnaise or ranch potato salad, both are completely different.

 Mike on the other hand likes German potato salad which is served warm and made with bacon grease and vinegar.
-I’m not particularly fond of the vinegar taste in it so I thought I would try one without vinegar.
-Trust me this is nothing like my moms, in fact, I’m not sure I would even call it a salad.
+I’m not particularly fond of the strong vinegar taste in most recipes.
+Potato salad with roasted potatoes is nothing like my moms, in fact, I’m not sure I would even call it a salad.
 It’s similar to a German potato salad in that it’s warm and has bacon.

 Step 1: Start by cutting potatoes into small chunks, drizzle with oil and roast for 30 minutes or until they are tender and brown.

-This is called a salad but I think it’s more of a side.
-We all went back for seconds.
+This is called a salad but I think it’s more of a side dish.
 It’s a great way to serve roasted potatoes.
-You can definitely serve this cold but we like it warm the best.
+You can definitely serve this cold but we like it warm or at room temperature the best.

 More sides you’ll love